-"My meditation practice is fundamental Working in video, installation, screento my creative process.
-It is through witprinting and painting, Duckworth integrates nessing the results of a deeper inner awarethemes of spirituality and elements of Eastern and Western cultures.
-This new ness of habitual thoughts, words and actions that I become more adept to finding balance body of work is based in balancing the daily in these uncertain times," says Duckworth. overwhelming impacts of Western contemporary culture with Eastern contemplative practices.
+"My meditation practice is fundamental to my creative process.
+It is through witnessing the results of a deeper inner awareness of habitual thoughts, words and actions that I become more adept to finding balance in these uncertain times," says Duckworth.